oracle/truffleruby/doc/user/interop.md

 symbol.

-A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`, or `WRITE`, that returns a Java string will convert the returned string to a Ruby string.
+A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`, `WRITE`, or `UNBOX`, that returns a Java string will convert the returned string to a Ruby string.

 A call from a foreign language to Ruby using `NEW`, `EXECUTE`, `INVOKE`, or `WRITE`, that has Java strings as arguments, will convert each Java string